Anti-war protests in Russia (2022–present): February

 On the afternoon of the invasion, the Investigative Committee of Russia issued a warning to Russians that they would face legal repercussions for joining unsanctioned protests related to "the tense foreign political situation".
 The opposition activist Marina Litvinovich called on Instagram for street protests on the evening of 24 February but was detained by police as she left her house.
 That evening, thousands took to the streets in cities across Russia to protest the war.
 The largest demonstrations were in Moscow, where 2,000 protesters gathered near Pushkinskaya Square, and Saint Petersburg, where up to 1,000 protesters gathered.
 Hundreds demonstrated in Yekaterinburg, and there were also demonstrations in Chelyabinsk, Nizhny Novgorod, Novosibirsk and Perm, including other cities.
 By the end of the evening of the day of the invasion, according to the OVD-Info monitor, there had been 1,820 arrests in 58 cities, of which 1,002 were carried out in Moscow.
 Russia's interior ministry justified these arrests with "coronavirus restrictions, including on public events".

 On the following day, 25 February, further protests had continued in Moscow, Saint Petersburg and other cities.
-In Saint Petersburg several hundred people gathered in the city center, chanting 'No to war!'
+In Saint Petersburg several hundred people gathered in the city center, chanting "No to war!"
 OVD-Info reported 437 detentions in 26 Russian cities on that day, including 226 in Moscow and 130 in Saint Petersburg.

-On 26 February, some Russian protestors chose to reduce the chances of arrest by staging single-person protests in Moscow and other city squares.
+On 26 February, some Russian protesters chose to reduce the chances of arrest by staging single-person protests in Moscow and other city squares.
 Others gathered in small groups to move more nimbly around the streets.
-In Yekaterinburg, hundreds gathered, shouting 'No to war!'.
+In Yekaterinburg, hundreds gathered, shouting "No to war!".
 Throughout the day at least 469 people were arrested in 34 cities, of which around half in Moscow, bringing the total number of arrests to over 3,000.

 Protests continued on 27 February.
 The protests coincided with the seventh anniversary of the murder of the opposition politician Boris Nemtsov, and arrests took place at an improvised memorial outside the Kremlin where Nemtsov was shot.
 Around 1,000 people gathered for a spontaneous anti-war rally near Great Gostiny Dvor in Saint Petersburg.
 According to OVD-Info, by early Sunday evening, police had detained at least 900 Russians in 44 cities, bringing the total number of arrests to over 4,000 since the war had begun.
 By the end of the day, that number had grown to around 2,710 arrests (at least 5,844 in total since the beginning of the war), including at least 1,269 arrests in Moscow and 1,034 in Saint Petersburg.
 Members of the Communist Party of the Russian Federation, the People's Freedom Party, and Yabloko, spoke out against the invasion.
 On the same day, a van with markings that read "People, wake up!", "This is war", "Putin is scum!" in Russian crashed and caught fire in Pushkinskaya Square.